Gravity from equilibrium thermodynamics of stretched light cones: Entropy balance

 where $\varepsilon$ is a small parameter such that it vanishes in the limit of the timelike hypersurface approaching the null one.
 Assuming the same result applies to SLCs, we can expect that $C_1=12+\varepsilon$, where $\lim_{\alpha\to0}\varepsilon=0$ (as the limit $\alpha\to0$ corresponds to the light cone).
 Then, we have

 Finally,

 can be identified with the cosmological constant.
 Consequently, plugging the expressions given in equations \eqref{cts} and \eqref{lambda}, into equation \eqref{ecasi}, we finally arrive at

 that are the sought for Einstein's equations\footnote{On the same grounds as in the previous work of three of the authors~\cite{Alonso:2024}, it can be argued that the resulting gravitational dynamics are consistent with Weyl transverse gravity rather than with general relativity.
 Since this difference is unimportant for the purposes of the present paper, we do not discuss it here.}.
+For convenience, we summarize the basic logic of our derivation of equations~\eqref{Einstein} from equilibrium thermodynamics in the flow diagram~\ref{diagram}.